lilianalillyy/t470s-uefi-unlock/readme.md

 ### 1.5 UEFIReplace

-The autopatcher script requires UEFIReplace, which is part of the package `uefitool-cli`.
-While the zip does contain it's own UEFIReplace binary, it will not work for Raspberry Pi as it's compiled for x86 CPUs and RPi is ARM-based.
+The autopatcher script requires `UEFIReplace`, which is part of the package `uefitool-cli`.
+While the zip does contain it's own UEFIReplace binary, it will not work for the RPi as it's compiled for x86 CPUs and RPi is ARM-based.

 Even if you are running on a x86-based device, I still recommended doing this.